 - Representing BNSF in defense of a complaint and petition for declaratory order regarding the transportation of coal to an electric utility.

-- Represent BNSF in arbitrations involving rail transportation contract disputes.
+- Represented BNSF in arbitrations involving rail transportation contract disputes.

-- Served as a party-appointed arbitrator in a rail dispute.
+- Served as a party-appointed arbitrator in various rail disputes.

 Railroad Transactions and Projects

-- Advised BNSF on its participation in the regulatory approval proceeding at the STB for the merger between Canadian Pacific Railway Company (CP) and The Kansas City Southern Railway Company (KCS).
+- Advised BNSF on its participation in the regulatory approval proceeding at the STB for the merger between Canadian Pacific Railway Company (CP) and KCS.
 The CP/KCS merger was the first major merger between two large Class I railroads in 20 years.

-- Advised CSX on its acquisition of New England’s Pan Am Railways, Inc., whose rail carrier subsidiaries comprised North America’s largest Class II regional railroad.
-The transaction included significant participation by CSX's competitors Norfolk Southern Railway Company (NS) and Genesee & Wyoming, Inc. (G&W).
+- Advised CSX on its 2022 acquisition of New England's Pan Am Railways, Inc., whose rail carrier subsidiaries comprised North America's largest Class II regional railroad.
+The transaction included significant participation by CSX's competitors NS and Genesee & Wyoming, Inc. (G&W).
 This was the first transaction classified by the STB as “significant” in 15 years.

 - Advised BNSF on regulatory approval of the early termination of Montana Rail Link's lease of the former BNSF main line in Montana and Idaho, and the related resumption of service by BNSF over that line.